Creating a Cut Flower Garden: Summer Seed Collection

 Globe amaranth provides long-lasting blooms, often lasting up to two months or more in ideal conditions.
 The bright colors of the flowers attract hummingbirds and butterflies.

-This flower thrives in heat and looks great in a vase of fresh flowers or dried ones.
+This flower thrives in heat and looks great in a vase of fresh or dried flowers.

-Globe Amaranth is usually one of the last cut flowers blooming in my garden come early autumn.
+Globe Amaranth is usually one of the last cut flowers that bloom in my garden in early autumn.

 • start seeds indoors 4-6 weeks before the last frost